 1.Identify a product to challenge

 There are many products to choose from in the world, and maybe you have some ideas on how to improve them, make them cheaper or provide an improved user experience.
-This is the base of your product, and you need to stick to it the further you go along because changing your mind anywhere down the line costs money and valuable time.
+This is the base of your product, your minimum viable product, and you need to stick to it the further you go along because changing your mind anywhere down the line costs money and valuable time.
 The longer you wait to pivot, the harder it’ll be.

 Example: